 The Tennessee Department of Safety Training Center is responsible for all activities pertaining to firearms regarding the Department of Safety and Homeland Security.
 The Training Division maintains records on all departmental firearms training.
 Annually the Training Division conducts firearms recertification training for the Departments over 800 commissioned personnel.
 The Training Center conducts specialized firearms training classes and training for retired members in accordance with the Law Enforcement Officer’s Safety Act (LEOSA).

 Trooper Cadet School

 The Department of Safety Training Center staff conducts Trooper Cadet training academies.
 The Trooper Cadet training academy prepares Trooper Cadets for life as a member of the Tennessee Highway Patrol.
-While attending the training academy Trooper Cadets are required to stay on campus Sunday night thru Friday afternoon during the 22 week academy or the 16 week lateral academy.
+While attending the training academy Trooper Cadets are required to stay on campus Sunday night thru Friday afternoon during the academy.
 Trooper Cadets will receive over 900 hours of instruction in topics ranging from human relations, patrol procedures, civil law and criminal law.
 Upon graduation the Trooper Cadets advance to the field training program for a minimum of 10 weeks.
 Throughout the training a high priority is also placed on the core values of the Tennessee Highway Patrol.